-I designed & developed a WiFi mesh network and local mapping hubs/apps (Tidepools
+I've designed & developed WiFi mesh networks and local mapping apps (Tidepools

 ) in Red Hook, Brooklyn, through researching mobile social incentives.
-The apps & methods built subsequently spread to other cities, events & orgs around the world.
+The apps subsequently spread to other cities, events & orgs around the world.

 I've presented Tidepools & Red Hook WiFI at The White House,

 Featured in New York Times, VICE, New Yorker, Washington Post, Core77.

 Awarded Kölner International Design Prize & FEMA Innovation Team Certificate of Appreciation.